-According to the Mayo Clinic, ovulation pain is also called mittelschmerz.
-In German, this means “middle pain,” and in most cases the discomfort is brief and harmless.
+Ovulation pain is also called mittelschmerz.
+In German, this means “middle pain.”
+In most cases, the discomfort is brief and harmless.

 You may notice one-sided pain for a few minutes or even a couple hours on your day of suspected ovulation.

 After the egg is released, the fallopian tube contracts to help it reach awaiting sperm for fertilization.
 Blood and other fluid from the ruptured follicle may also enter the abdominal cavity and pelvis during this process and cause irritation.